Traditional Versus Roth 401(k)

 There’s an art to this.
 You could go by some rules of thumb and say, “Yeah, tax rates will be the same in the future as they are today, and I expect to have the same kind of income.
 It doesn’t matter.”

 You could go by that rule of thumb, I guess.
-But you also have to consider, Bud, that when you start taking money out of the traditional 401(k) in retirement, as we talked about earlier, it can cause some of your Social Security to become taxable.
+But you also have to consider that when you start taking money out of the traditional 401(k) in retirement, as we talked about earlier, it can cause some of your Social Security to become taxable.

-Bud Kasper: Yeah.
-It’s a compounding tax problem, Dean.
-And that’s why, and I’m probably a little, what do I want to say, single-minded in this, I just don’t know what taxation will look like for people, let’s say, in 10 years, 20 years, whatever the case may be.
+Bud Kasper: It’s a compounding tax problem, Dean.
+That’s why I just don’t know what taxation will look like for people in 10 to 20 years, whatever the case may be.

 What Are Dean and Bud Doing?